nourisebbah/laravel-hack-assembler/README.md

 }

 I'm populating the symbol table with the predefined array, since these symbols have fixed memory addresses.
- I also add user-defined symbols dynamically later.
+ I also add user defined symbols dynamically later.

 private array $comp = [
     '0' => '0101010',